 On Oct.
 9, 1971, Guy Lafleur played in his first NHL game.
 He picked up an assist as the Canadiens tied the Rangers 4-4 at the Forum to extend their opening night unbeaten streak to nine games (6-0-3).

 Exactly 11 years later, on Oct.
 9, 1982, Lafleur netted the 15th hat trick of his career and added two assists, as the Canadiens lost 8-7 to the visiting Chicago Blackhawks.

 Pete Mahovlich scored his second career hat trick on Oct.
 9, 1974, to lead the Canadiens to a 5-5 tie with the New York Islanders.
 The draw extended the team’s opening night unbeaten streak to 12 straight games (8-0-4).

 A Date Full of Firsts

 On Oct.
 9, 1974, Dave Keon scored a goal and added a pair of assists in the Toronto Maple Leafs’ 6-2 win over the Kansas City Scouts.
-He became the first player ever to score 350 goals in Maple Leafs uniform.
+He became the first player ever to score 350 goals in a Maple Leafs uniform.
 He still sits third on the team’s all-time goals list with 365.

 Mark Howe became the first defenseman to score two shorthanded goals in the same game on Oct.
 9, 1980.
 The two second-period shorties completed his first-ever hat trick, but his Hartford Whalers lost to the St. Louis Blues, 8-6.

 Dale Hawerchuk scored his first career NHL goal on Oct.
 9, 1981, just 54 seconds into the game.
 He added a second goal and a pair of assists in the Winnipeg Jets’ big 8-3 win over the Rangers.

 On Oct.
-9, 1983, Tim Kerr and Bill Barber each score just seconds into the game to set the tone in the Philadelphia Flyers’ 7-1 win over the rival Pittsburgh Penguins.
+9, 1983, Tim Kerr and Bill Barber each scored just seconds into the game to set the tone in the Philadelphia Flyers’ 7-1 win over the rival Pittsburgh Penguins.
 Barber became the first player in team history and 19th in league history to score 400 career goals.

 Rookie Patrik Stefan scored the first two goals of his NHL career and added an assist on Oct.
 9, 1999, as his Atlanta Thrashers tied the visiting Buffalo Sabres 5-5.
 With the tie, the expansion Thrashers earned their first-ever point in their third game.